UPDATED November 2017

 Costa Rica is a rugged rainforested and volcanic country in Central America known for its lush biodiversity, jawdropping scenery, friendly people, and no standing military.
 With coastlines on both the Caribbean and Pacific, it's no wonder they're also known for their beaches too.
 The capital city of San Jose is home to cultural institutions and most of its residents, but most visitors come for the natural environment.
 Roughly a quarter of the country is made up of protected jungle, teeming with wildlife including spider monkeys and quetzal birds.
 After many trips to Costa Rica over the years with various jumping off points and amazing experiences, we've learned a thing or two.
 But we'll always remember our first time.
 Here are trip ideas and recommendations if you're a Costa Rica virgin too!

-This post contains affiliate links: if you make a purchase through our links, we earn a small commission at no extra cost to you.
-Thanks for your support!
+This post may contain affiliate links: if you make a purchase through these links, we earn a small commission at no extra cost to you.

 How to Get Around Costa Rica

 NOTE: The capital city of San Jose is where you'll fly in and out of.
 There are TWO international airports here: Juan Santamaria Airport in Alajuela (the main international airport) and Pavas (Tobías Bolaños) in San Jose (the secondary airport that services flights to Panama among others.)
 Be sure you know exactly which airport you're flying into and out of, as they are not close together!

 We've rented a car with each trip to Costa Rica.
 Driving the country used to be adventurous, but now is fairly easy going, though some routes can still be bumpy!
 We've rented with Solid Car Rental (pronounced SO-lid) every time and highly recommend them!